IBM-Cloud/terraform-provider-ibm/website/docs/d/is_virtual_network_interfaces.html.markdown

 ## Attribute Reference

+- `resource_group` - (Optional, String) The ID of the Resource group these virtual network interfaces belong to.

 In addition to all argument references listed, you can access the following attribute references after your data source is created.

 - `virtual_network_interfaces` - (List) Collection of virtual network interfaces.